arnoldsouth/mastermind/README.md

 The `db.js` file connects to the MongoDB database using Mongoose.

 The `util/index.js` file contains the generateSecretCode function, which generates a random 4-digit code.

+## Extensions Attempted

+- I attempted to add a configurable difficulty level feature to the Home screen.
+I wasn't able to successfully implement this feature as I couldn't figure out how to properly get the parameter to update from the user's frontend selection to update the backend `num` parameter without running into errors when generating the random integers.